HNGamingUK/syntropy-validator-ansible/README.md

 Deployment of a single validator should take less than 10mins and for multiple validators under 1 hour

-The validator software is provided by Syntropy, more information about Syntropy can be seen [here](https://www.syntropynet.com/)
+The validator software is provided by Syntropy, more information about Syntropy can found [here](https://www.syntropynet.com/)

 ## Contents